Traveling with Vanderbilt Health Care

 - Make sure you use an in-network physician or facility by checking the Aetna website provider listing or calling Aetna’s customer service at 1.800.743.0910.

-For questions about health care coverage, please contact the Employee Service Center.
+For questions about health care coverage, please contact the Human Resources.